-If you suspect you’ve been a victim of fraud then please call us on 01228 403141 to discuss how we can help you or report your case to Action Fraud.
+If you suspect you’ve been a victim of fraud then please call us on 01228 403141 (Monday to Friday 8am to 7pm and Saturday 8.30am to 4pm) to discuss how we can help you and also report your case to Action Fraud.

 These are just a few examples of how criminals have been trying to trick people in the current climate, but please be aware that scammers are taking advantage in other ways too.
 HMRC have a list of current scams on their website including what to do if you think you’ve been targeted.

 The BBC have recently produced a week of broadcasting under the banner ‘Be Scam Safe’ – much of the information can be found on their website.